-Construction of the proposed rail line would remove or alter habitat snowshoe hare habitat, which can be associated with Canada lynx.
-However, as described Section 4.3.1.1, Canada Lynx in the Action Area, more detailed Canada lynx habitat mapping indicates habitat is much more limited in the action areas and is marginal quality at best.
-In areas where construction would involve clearing habitat, any Canada lynx that may be present would be displaced and forced to move to other habitat areas.
-Construction-related noise and the presence of humans in construction areas could also displace Canada lynx.
+As described Section 4.3.1.1, Canada Lynx in the Action Area, detailed Canada lynx habitat mapping indicates Canada lynx habitat is limited in the action areas and is marginal Canada lynx habitat at best.
+It is unlikely that Canada lynx habitat would be cleared or affected since Canada lynx habitat is mapped above the three-mile tunnel that crosses under the southern boundary of Ashley National Forest, where no surface disturbance is anticipated.
+Construction-related noise and the presence of humans in construction areas could displace Canada lynx.
 Displacement could affect normal foraging and migratory behaviors.
 Displacement could also reduce survival and productivity because animals might need to expend more energy to locate suitable replacement habitat.
 However, the habitat in the action areas does not support breeding females.

-The effects of habitat clearing would be permanent in areas where permanent rail components (e.g., railbed) would be placed and would be temporary in areas where habitat would be restored (e.g., construction staging areas).
-In some areas of the project footprint, habitat would be permanently altered from forested habitat to herbaceous or low shrub habitats as a result of temporary clearing.
 Canada lynx disturbed or displaced by temporary construction activities would likely move to suitable habitats near the project footprint.
 However, the large areas of habitat around the Action Alternatives would be sufficient to allow for Canada lynx movement and dispersal.